-A group of strangers from different countries end up on Rio's sensual beaches.
-Seeking self fulfillment, they are looking for answers to existential questions.
+A group of strangers from different countries end up on Rio's beaches.
+Seeking self-fulfillment, they look for answers to existential questions.
 Yet it isn't until their different paths cross that they begin to understand why they came.
-Written by

 Was this review helpful to you?